-Mary of Bethany was one of the loveliest people in the Scripture.
-Yonder at that supper at Bethany - which in one sense was Christ's last supper, a supper at which He met with His disciples and friends - Mary took her alabaster box of ointment, the most valuable thing that she had, broke it, and poured the spikenard on the head and feet of Jesus.
+Mary of Bethany is one of the loveliest people in Scripture.
+Yonder at that supper at Bethany-which in one sense was Christ's last supper, a supper at which He met with His disciples and friends-Mary took her alabaster box of ointment, the most valuable thing she had, broke it, and poured the spikenard on the head and feet of Jesus.
 The disciples, inspired by Judas, began to rebuke her.
-In fact, they said to the Lord Jesus, "Why was this waste of the ointment made?"
+In fact, they said to the Lord Jesus, "Why was this fragrant oil wasted?"
 (Mark 14:4).
-But our Lord reared a monument to her - not a monument of cold marble or brass, but a monument that is a sweet aroma.
-He said, "Wherever this gospel shall be preached throughout the whole world, this also that she hath done shall be spoken of, for a memorial of her" (Mark 14:9).
+But our Lord reared a monument to her-not a monument of cold marble or brass, but a monument that is a sweet aroma.
+He said, "Wherever this gospel is preached in the whole world, what this woman has done will also be told as a memorial to her" (Mark 14:9).
 Her story has gone around the world many times and has made the world a little sweeter.

-He knew that she had entered into His death.
-You can talk about the apostolic succession all you want to - I don't want to be in it.
+Jesus knew she had entered into His death.
+You can talk about the apostolic succession all you want to-I don't want to be in it.
 Those fellows had no understanding of His approaching suffering and death.
-But Mary brought the alabaster box, broke it, and poured the fragrance on Him as if to say, I understand.
-And He said, "For the day of my burial hath she kept this" (John 12:7).
+But Mary brought the alabaster box, broke it, and poured the fragrance on Him as if to say, "I understand."
+And He said, "She has kept this for the day of My burial" (John 12:7).
 To her, the cross of Christ was not something from which to turn away.
-She found in it the power of God unto salvation.
+She found in it the power of God to salvation.